-By understanding the tell-tale signs of fraud and remembering the fundamental principles to making suitiable investment decisions, Albertans can recognize, avoid and report investment fraud and financial abuse.
-Remember the following red flags to safeguard your savings or those of someone you care about from an insidious investment scam.
+By understanding the tell-tale signs of fraud and remembering the fundamental principles to making suitable investment decisions, Albertans can recognize, avoid, and report investment fraud and financial abuse.

 1) Leveraging fears or anxieties: